biocatiit/website/content/pages/users.rst

 to ensure that our capabilities are well matched to your requirements.

-Once you've determined that BioCAT has the resources to further your research, you will need to become familliar with the
+Once you've determined that BioCAT has the resources to further your research, you will need to become familiar with the
 `process for obtaining time <{filename}/pages/users_apply.rst>`_ at our beamline.

 Prior to scheduling awarded time, it will be necessary to ensure that your